WebCuratorTool/webcurator-tool-legacy-repository-splitter-updater/README.md

 3. `createSplitTargetRepositories` (first time, since these repositories haven't been created yet).
 4. `extractAndPatchProjects`.
 5. See *Push newly created repositories to github or other code management system*.
-6. See *Create merge branch and merge into master branch*.
+6. See *Create patch-merge branch and merge into master branch*.

 ### Subsequent updates

 1. `cloneSourceRepository`.
-2. See *Create appropriate branch in the source repository*.
+2. See *Create appropriate to branch in the source repository*.
-3. See *Create appropriate branch in the split-target source repository*.
+3. `cloneSplitTargetRepositories`.
-4. `cloneSplitTargetRepositories`.
+4. See *Create appropriate branch in the split-target source repository*.
 5. `extractAndPatchProjects`.
 6. See *Push changes to github or other code management system*.
-7. See *Create merge branch and merge into master branch*.
+7. See *Create patch-merge branch and merge into master branch*.

 ### Create initial base branch in source repository